sendgridlabs/ddbmock/docs/pages/status.rst

 Dates are represented as float timestamps using scientific notation by DynamoDB but we only send them as plain number, not caring about the representation.
-Most parsers won't do any difference anyway.
+Most parsers won't spot any difference anyway.